Publication Ethics

 1. The authors should certify that they did not submit the article to other journals and will not send it to another journal until the status of the article is clarified in the Food Research Journal.

-1. The authors will take the scientific and legal responsibility of all the subjects presented in this article and if necessary, they will respond to the related authority.
+1. The authors will take the scientific and legal responsibility for all the subjects presented in this article, and if necessary, they will respond to the related authority.

 3. Authors are encouraged to post their articles online in order to increase citations of published articles.